mlawrenceignacio/checkmate-todo/README.md

 - No authentication: Anyone can use the app without logging in.
 - Tasks are public, stored in a shared database.

+## Daily quotes are fetched from the API Ninjas Quotes API.